New features and other important changes in NDB Cluster 7.6 which are likely to be of interest are shown in the following list:

 SCAN_FRAGREQ) needs to be sent to any given SPJ instance (

 DBSPJconsumes a relatively small amount of the total CPU used when evaluating a pushed join, unlike the LDM block (which is repsonsible for the majority of the CPU usage), introducing multiple SPJ blocks adds some parallelism, but the additional overhead also increases.
 By enabling a single SPJ request to handle a set of root fragments to be scanned, such that only a single SPJ request is sent to each

 DBSPJinstance on each node and batch sizes are allocated per fragment, the multi-fragment scan can obtain a larger total batch size, allowing for some scheduling optimizations to be done within the SPJ block, which can scan a single fragment at a time (giving it the total batch size allocation), scan all fragments in parallel using smaller sub-batches, or some combination of the two.

 This work is expected to increase performance of pushed-down joins for the following reasons:

 Since multiple root fragments can be scanned for each SPJ request, it is necessary to request fewer SPJ instances when executing a pushed join

 Increased available batch size allocation, and for each fragment, should also in most cases result in fewer requests being needed to complete a join

 Improved O_DIRECT handling for redo logs.
-NDB 7.6.4 implements a new data node configuration parameter
+NDB 7.6 provides a new data node configuration parameter

 ODirectSyncFlagwhich causes completed redo log writes using